RobotLocomotion/drake-ros/drake_ros_bazel_installed/tools/skylark/ros2/README.md

   .action, and .idl files) in the `<package_prefix>/share` directory.
 - A `<package_name>_c` C/C++ library for C libraries.
 Typically an alias of the `<package>_cc` target if C and C++ libraries cannot be told apart.
-- A `<package_name>_transitive_py` Python library if the package has does not install any Python libraries but it depends on (and it is a dependency of) packages that do.
+- A `<package_name>_transitive_py` Python library if the package does not install any Python libraries but it depends on (and it is a dependency of) packages that do.
 This helps maintain the dependency graph (as Python library targets can only depend on other Python library targets).
 - A `<package_name>_<executable_name>` Python binary for each executable installed at the package-level (i.e. under `lib/<package_name>`, where `ros2 run` can find them).
-- A `<executable_name>` Python binary for each executable installed under the `<package_prefix>/bin` directory (and thus accessible via `$PATH` when sourcing the workspace install space).
+- A `<executable_name>` Python binary for each executable (binary or not) installed under the `<package_prefix>/bin` directory (and thus accessible via `$PATH` when sourcing the workspace install space).

 #### Rules

 To build C++ binaries and tests that depend on ROS 2, `ros_cc_binary` and `ros_cc_test` rules are available in the `ros_cc.bzl` file.
-These rules, equivalent to the native `cc_binary` and `cc_test` rules, ensure these binaries run in a environment that is tightly coupled with the underlying ROS 2 workspace install space.
+These rules, equivalent to the native `cc_binary` and `cc_test` rules, ensure these binaries run in an environment that is tightly coupled with the underlying ROS 2 workspace install space.

 To build Python binaries and tests that depend on ROS 2, `ros_py_binary` and `ros_pytest` rules are available in the `ros_py.bzl` file.
-These rules, equivalent to the native `py_binary` and `py_test` rules, ensure these binaries run in a environment that is tightly coupled with the underlying ROS 2 workspace install space.
+These rules, equivalent to the native `py_binary` and `py_test` rules, ensure these binaries run in an environment that is tightly coupled with the underlying ROS 2 workspace install space.

 To generate and build ROS 2 interfaces, a `rosidl_interfaces_group` rule is available in the `rosidl.bzl` file.
 This rule generates C++ and Python code